 - 2 level teaspoons of unrefined, non-iodized sea salt.
 Do not use iodized table salt or Epsom salt.

 - 1 quart (32 oz) purified lukewarm water.

 - Kettle for warming water.
 Do not microwave.

-- Place 2 teaspoons of sea salt into quart jar.
+- Place 2 teaspoons of sea salt into a quart jar.

 - Pour in warm water and stir.

-- Drink the entire 32 ozs of salt water first thing in the morning, without food and as fast as possible.
-Most people find it easiest to drink the salt water with a straw.
+- Drink the entire 32 ozs of salt water first thing in the morning, without food, and as fast as possible.
+Most people find it easiest to drink saltwater with a straw.